rejetto/hfs/dev-plugins.md

   in case you need to add to the list, do it by instantiating this class.
 E.g. `new HFS.DirEntry(name)`
 - `fileShow(entry: DirEntry, options?: { startPlaying: true )` open file-show on the specified entry.
 - `copyTextToClipboard(text: string)` self-explanatory.
 - `urlParams: object` you'll find each parameter in the URL mapped in this object as string.
+- `fileShowComponents: { Video, Audio }` expose standard components used by file-show.
+Can be useful if you need extend them, inside `fileShow` event.

 The following properties are accessible only immediately at top-level; don't call it later in a callback.
 - `getPluginConfig()` returns object of all config keys that are declared frontend-accessible by this plugin.